Your relationship status

 Your income and assets will likely affect your payment.
 If you have a partner, their income and assets may also affect your payment.

 If you have a partner, we generally consider you a member of a couple.
-Under social security and family assistance law, we consider you a member of a couple if you’re either:
+We consider you a member of a couple if you’re either:

 - in a registered relationship